-What are the differences between the words of God conveyed by prophets in the Age of Law, and the words of God expressed by God incarnate?
+What are the differences between the words of God conveyed by prophets in the Age of Law, and the words expressed by God incarnate?

-3. What are the differences between the words of God conveyed by prophets in the Age of Law, and the words of God expressed by God incarnate?
+3. What are the differences between the words of God conveyed by prophets in the Age of Law, and the words expressed by God incarnate?

-In the Age of Grace, Jesus also spoke much and did much work.
+In the Age of Grace, Jesus also spoke many words and did much work.
 How was He different from Isaiah?
 How was He different from Daniel?
 Was He a prophet?
 Why is it said that He is Christ?
 What are the differences between them?
 They were all men who spoke words, and their words appeared more or less the same to man.
-They all spoke and did work.
-The prophets of the Old Testament made prophecies, and similarly, so could Jesus.
+They all spoke words and did work.
+The prophets of the Old Testament spoke prophecies, and similarly, so could Jesus.
 Why is this so?
 The distinction here is based on the nature of the work.
-In order to discern this matter, you cannot consider the nature of the flesh and you should not consider the depth or superficiality of one’s words.
-Always you must first consider his work and the effects his work achieves in man.
-The prophecies spoken by the prophets at the time did not supply the life of man, and the messages received by those such as Isaiah and Daniel were merely prophecies and not the way of life.
+To discern this matter, you must not consider the nature of the flesh, nor should you consider the depth or superficiality of their words.
+Always you must first consider their work and the effects their work achieves in man.
+The prophecies spoken by the prophets at the time did not supply the life of man, and the inspirations received by those such as Isaiah and Daniel were merely prophecies, and not the way of life.
 If not for the direct revelation of Jehovah, none could have done that work, which is not possible for mortals.
-Jesus, too, spoke much, but such words were the way of life from which man could find a path to practice.
-That is to say, first, He could supply the life of man, for Jesus is life; second, He could reverse the deviations of man; third, His work could succeed that of Jehovah in order to carry on the age; fourth, He could grasp the needs of man within and understand what man lacks; fifth, He could usher in a new age and conclude the old.
+Jesus, too, spoke many words, but such words were the way of life from which man could find a path to practice.
+That is to say, first, He could supply the life of man, for Jesus is life; second, He could reverse the deviations of man; third, His work could succeed that of Jehovah in order to carry on the age; fourth, He could grasp the needs within man and understand what man lacks; fifth, He could usher in a new age and conclude the old.
 That is why He is called God and Christ; not only is He different from Isaiah but also from all other prophets.
 Take Isaiah as a comparison for the work of the prophets.
 First, he could not supply the life of man; second, he could not usher in a new age.
 He was working under the leadership of Jehovah and not to usher in a new age.
-Third, what he himself spoke of was beyond his comprehension.
+Third, the words he spoke were beyond him.
 He was receiving revelations directly from the Spirit of God, and others would not understand, even having listened to them.
 These few things alone are sufficient to prove that his words were no more than prophecies, no more than an aspect of work done in Jehovah’s stead.
 He could not, however, completely represent Jehovah.
 He was Jehovah’s servant, an instrument in Jehovah’s work.
 He was only doing work within the Age of Law and within the scope of the work of Jehovah; he did not work beyond the Age of Law.
 On the contrary, the work of Jesus differed.
-He surpassed the scope of Jehovah’s work; He worked as the incarnate God and underwent crucifixion in order to redeem all mankind.
+He surpassed the scope of Jehovah’s work; He worked as God incarnate and underwent crucifixion in order to redeem all mankind.
 That is to say, He carried out new work outside of the work done by Jehovah.
 This was the ushering in of a new age.
-Another condition is that He was able to speak of that which man could not achieve.
+In addition, He was able to speak of that which man could not achieve.
 His work was work within the management of God and involved the whole of mankind.
-He did not work in just a few men, nor was His work to lead a limited number of men. … As the work done by the incarnate God was mainly to usher in a new age, lead new work, and open up new circumstances, these few conditions alone are sufficient to establish that He is.
+He did not work in just a few men, nor was His work meant to lead a limited number of men.
+As for how God was incarnated as a man, how the Spirit gave revelations at that time, and how the Spirit descended upon a man to do work—these are matters that man cannot see or touch.
+It is utterly impossible for these truths to serve as proof that He is God incarnate.
+As such, distinction can only be made among the words and work of God, which are tangible to man.
+Only this is real.
+This is because matters of the Spirit are not visible to you and are known clearly only by, and not even God’s incarnate flesh knows all; you can only verify whether He is God from the work He has done.
+From His work, it can be seen that, first, He is able to open up a new age; second, He is able to supply the life of man and show man the way to follow.
+This is sufficient to establish that He is God Himself.
+At the very least, the work He does can fully represent the Spirit of God, and from such work it can be seen that the Spirit of God is within Him.
+As the work done by God incarnate was mainly to usher in a new age, lead new work, and open up a new realm, these alone are sufficient to establish that He is God Himself.
 This thus differentiates Him from Isaiah, Daniel, and the other great prophets.

 from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh